bazbloke/SHA1CertChecker/Readme.md

 __declspec(dllexport) int __cdecl SHA1DCFinal(unsigned char[20], SHA1_CTX*);
 ```

-For full transparency, the SHA1CertChecker project also supports running the original sha1dcsum.exe exeutable unaltered, but the performance hit is significant.
+For full transparency, the SHA1CertChecker project also supports running the original sha1dcsum.exe executable unaltered, but the performance hit is significant.

 ## Gratitude